 ERIC (Education Resources Information Center)

 Journal articles, research syntheses, conference papers, technical reports, policy papers, and other education-related materials.
-Enter the descriptor "home visits" in the search box, and click on Advanced Search to limit by date or free full-text availability.
+Enter "home visits" in the search box.
+Click on Search.
+Use the filters in the left navigation bar to further limit your search.

 Over 22 million citations and abstracts from MEDLINE and other life science journals for biomedical articles indexed by the National Library of Medicine back to the 1950s, with links to full text articles when available.